svanderbleek/twpgtwp/README.md

 Is Universal Computation a Myth?
 Automated Theorem Proving in Euler Diagram Systems Speedith A reasoner for spider diagrams
-ABSTRACTION, VISUALISATION AND GRAPHICAL PROOF
+ABSTRACTION, VISUALISATION AND GRAPHICAL PROOF INHERENTLY PARALLEL GEOMETRIC COMPUTATIONS

 ## Binary Analysis